 Other financial support for Smart and Skilled training

-For information on Jobs of Tomorrow Scholarships and Smart and Skilled Fee-Free Scholarships, please go to our Scholarships section.
+For information on Smart and Skilled Fee-Free Scholarships, please go to our Scholarships section.

 Additional financial support may be available for apprentices and trainees undertaking Smart and Skilled training.
 This type of support includes trade support loans, selected allowances and scholarships.